-The Kativik Regional Police Force (KRPF) was created in 1996 with the participation of the Solicitor General of Canada and the ministère de la Sécurité publique (public security), in the spirit of the James Bay and Northern Québec Agreement (JBNQA) and in accordance with section 369 of the Act respecting Northern Villages and the Kativik Regional Government.
-The JBNQA stipulates that “[i]t shall be the duty of the Regional Police Force and each member thereof to maintain peace, order and public safety in the Territory, to prevent crime and infringements of the by-laws of the municipal corporations, the ordinances of the Regional Government and the laws of the Province of Québec and to seek out the offenders.”
+The Kativik Regional Police Force (KRPF) was created in 1996 with the participation of the Solicitor General of Canada and the Ministère de la Sécurité publique (public security) in accordance with the spirit of the James Bay and Northern Québec Agreement and pursuant to sections 369 and 370 of the Act respecting Northern Villages and the Kativik Regional Government.
+The mission of the KRPF and each of its members pursuant to the Police Act is to maintain peace, order and public security; to prevent and repress crime and offences under the law and municipal by-laws in the Kativik Region; as well as to apprehend offenders.
+The KRPF also applies the following guidelines in its relations with the communities:

 - Provide professional services.

 - Ensure courtesy and impartiality in the execution of policing services.

 - Work with each community, as well as local and regional organizations, to prevent and resolve problems that affect safety and the quality of life.